jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 ## Word2Vec

+### Overview

-The [word2vec](https://arxiv.org/pdf/1310.4546.pdf) model typically refers to an implementation of one of two models, the continuous bag-of-words (CBOW) or the skip-gram model.
-They are very similar, CBOW accepts context words as input and predicts the target word and skip-gram accepts the target word as input and predicts a context word.
-This inversion might seem arbitrary, but it turns out that CBOW smoothes over distributional information by treating an entire context as one observation, which is useful for smaller datasets.
-Skip-gram on the other hand treats each context-target pair as a new observation, and tends to do better on larger data sets.
+Typically when we say [word2vec](https://arxiv.org/pdf/1310.4546.pdf), we are referring to one of two models for learning word vectors; the continuous bag-of-words (CBOW) or the skip-gram model.
+They are very similar, CBOW accepts context words as input and predicts the target word whereas the skip-gram accepts a target word as input and predicts a context word.

 [Original paper](https://arxiv.org/pdf/1301.3781.pdf)

-### Overview
+This inversion of predicting context / target words between CBOW and skip-gram might seem arbitrary, but it turns out that CBOW smoothes over distributional information by treating an entire context as one observation (useful for smaller datasets).
+Skip-gram on the other hand treats each context word - target word pair as a new observation, and tends to do better on larger data sets.

 Although this post will primarily focus on the skip-gram model, both models are single layer neural networks whose weights we learn.
-This weight matrix will then contain the word vectors for all of our words.
-The objective function tries to simultaneously (1) maximize the probability that an observed word appears in the context of it's target word and (2) minimize the probability that a randomly selected word from the vocabulary appears as a context word for the given target word.
+Each row in this weight matrix is the word vectors for all of our words. **The model learns by simultaneously: (1) maximizing the probability that an observed word appears in the context of it's target word and (2) minimizing the probability that a randomly selected word from the vocabulary appears as a context word for the given target word.**

 If you're still unsure about neural network weights and the weight matrix, I recommend reading [this chapter](http://neuralnetworksanddeeplearning.com/chap1.html)

 ### Deep Dive

-The idea behind the skip-gram model is we take a word in an input sequence as the "target" or "center" word, and predict the words around it.
-'Around' is determined by a pre-specified window size, $m$.
-In the figure below, we have a window size of 2, the input word is "banking" and its context words are "turning", "into", "crises" and "as". **We want to quantify the probability that each word in the window appears in the context of the target word.**
+The main idea behind the skip-gram model is we take a word in an input sequence as the target word, and predict its context words.
+Context is simply defined as the $m$ words on either side of the target word.
+In figure 1 below, the window size is 2, the input word is "into" and its context words are "problems", "turning", "banking" and "crises".
+We want the probability that each word in the window appears in the context of the target word.

 <br/>

 ![Figure1](/assets/word2vec_viz.png)
-Figure 1: Taken from Stanford's NLP course, shows the skip gram prediction of "banking" with window size 2.
+Figure 1: The skip gram prediction of target word "into" with window size 2.
+Taken from Stanford's NLP course, shows
  <br/>

-Before we start to build the objective function discussed above, here's some useful notation.
+Before we start to build the objective function, let's formalize some notation.
 We have an input sequence of words, $w_1, w_2,.., w_T$, each of which has a context window, $-m \le j \le m$.
 We'll call this input sequence the *corpus*, and all its unique words the *vocabulary*.
 Each word in the vocabulary will have 2 vector representations, $u_o$ for context and $v_c$ for target.
 In figure 1, $u_{turning}$ is the vector representation of "turning" as a context word, and $v_{banking}$ is the vector representation of "banking" as a target word.

-We want to calculate the probability that each word in the window, $w_{t+j}$, appears in the context of target word $w_t$.
-This might seem weird, but the probability is based on the vector representations of each word.
+We want to calculate the probability that each word in the window, $w_{t+j}$, appears in the context of the target word $w_t$.
+This is a bit weird at first, but the probability is based on the vector representations of each word.
 Every time we encounter a word in context of a target word, we alter their vector representations to be "closer".
-Referring to the example above, $p(turning \lvert banking)$ > $p(problems \lvert banking)$, so the vectors for "turning" and "banking" will be updated to be closer than "problems" and "banking".
-We can now define a function that describes this. $\theta$ is a placeholder representing all the vector representations.
+Let's forget about word vectors to see the intuition: "turning" is more likely to be in the context of "into" than "crises" is, so the vectors for "turning" and "into" should be to be closer than "crises" and "into".
+The function $J(\theta)$ below describes this; $\theta$ is a placeholder representing all the vector representations.

 $$
 J(\theta) = -\frac{1}{T} \sum^{T}_{t = 1} \sum_{-m \le j \le m, j \ne 0} log(p(w_{t+j} \lvert w_t; \theta))
 $$

 The only problem here is we have no idea how to find $p(w_{t+j} \lvert w_t; \theta)$.
 We'll start with using the softmax function.
-This will calculate the probability of a word vector, $u_o$, co-occurring with a target word vector, $v_c$.
-It essentially means "how similar is context word $u_o$ to target word $v_c$, relative to all other context words in the vocabulary".
-The measure of similarity between two words is measured by the dot product $u_o^T v_c$.
+It essentially calculates how similar a context word, $u_o$, is to target word $v_c$, relative to all other context words in the vocabulary.
+The measure of similarity between two words is measured by the dot product $u_o^T v_c$, a larger dot product means more similar words.

 $$
 p(w_{t+j} \lvert w_t; \theta) = \frac{e^{u_o^T v_c}}{\sum_{w=1}^W e^{u_w^T v_c}}